-When the disk is almost in-When a floppy disk is side the drive, the edge of inserted correctly, the the disk's shutter door hits a diagonally cut corner pin attached to a spring-(not shown) on the disk loaded lever.
-As the disk case moves aside a pin moves farther in, the lever on a lever, letting the pivots clockwise, pushing disk pass farther into the the pin to open the disk's drive.
-If the disk is inmetal shutter and exposing serted backwards or upthe thin, flexible disk inside. side down, the pin will hit the straight edge of the disk and prevent it Read/write heads from entering the drive.
-Upper sled
+When the disk is almost in-When a floppy disk is side the drive, the edge of inserted correctly, the the disk's shutter door hits a diagonally cut corner pin attached to a spring-(not shown) on the disk 3 This same pivoting lever moves loaded lever.
+As the disk case moves aside a pin moves farther in, the lever another pin that holds the on a lever, letting the lower sled in place.
+With the pivots clockwise, pushing disk pass farther into the pin moved, springs move the the pin to open the disk's drive.
+If the disk is inmetal shutter and exposing lower sled toward the front of serted backwards or upthe drive, causing the springthe thin, flexible disk inside. side down, the pin will loaded upper sled to fall.
+This hit the straight edge of moves the floppy below the the disk and prevent it level of the insertion slot.
+Read/write heads from entering the drive.
+Upper sled 4 The lowering of the upper sled causes the drive heads to close in on the disk.
+At the same time, a turntable under the center of the disk spins up.
+MAC